-Joel is a Patent Assistant specialising in the life sciences, with experience in the drafting and prosecution of patent applications.
+Joel is a patent associate specialising in the life sciences, with experience in the drafting and prosecution of patent applications.

-Returning to the field of Parkinson’s disease genetics, Joel pursued post-graduate research in the Oxford Parkinson’s Disease Centre at the University of Oxford during an MSc in Neuroscience and work towards a DPhil in Physiology, Anatomy and Genetics.
-His DPhil research utilised neurons generated from induced pluripotent stem cells to investigate the role of a common susceptibility gene for Parkinson’s disease and has been published and presented at significant scientific conferences.
+He returned to Parkinson’s for his postgraduate research at the Oxford Parkinson’s Disease Centre at the University of Oxford, before continuing with his DPhil research which utilised neurons generated from induced pluripotent stem cells to investigate the role of a common susceptibility gene for the disease.
+His research has been published and presented at significant scientific conferences.

-Joel joined Potter Clarkson in September 2016 and works in the Biotechnology and Pharmaceuticals team.
+Joel joined Potter Clarkson in 2016 and works in the biotechnology and pharmaceuticals team.